The Final Chapter of Donny Cates and Ryan Stegman's 'Venom' Saga Is Here

 Long live the King.

-Announced earlier today in an exclusive interview with IGN, the final issue of Donny Cates and Ryan Stegman’s hit run on VENOM will arrive in April.
-The all-star creative team will be saying farewell to a character they helped redefine in a special milestone issue: VENOM #200.
+Announced in an exclusive interview with IGN, the final issue of Donny Cates and Ryan Stegman’s hit run on VENOM is now on Marvel Unlimited!
+The all-star creative team says farewell to a character they helped redefine in a special milestone issue: VENOM #200.
 With the revolutionary work on the symbiote mythology, the team’s incredible run will leave a lasting impact not only on the character of Venom but on the Marvel Universe as a whole.

 The landmark issue will pick up after the events of KING IN BLACK.
 Over the years, Cates and Stegman have torn Eddie Brock’s life asunder while introducing new villains and uncovering long-hidden mysteries about the nature of symbiotes.